Freya-Luo/santorini-web-game/justification.md

-### Models
+## Models

-Following the game rules, the models corresponding to the real-world objects are `Board`, `Cell`, `Block/Dome`, `Player` and `Worker`.
-Their associations are listed as following:
+Following the game rules, the models corresponding to the real-world objects are `Board`, `Cell`, `Player` and `Worker`.
+Their associations are listed as follows:

 - 1 `Board`-> (has 5\*5) `Cell`
-- 1 `Cell` -> (has 0/1/2/3, 0/1) `Block/Dome`
 - 1 `Player` -> (has 2 ) `Worker`
 - 1 `Worker` -> (occupies 1) `Cell`

-Basically, almost all models above follow the "has-a" modeling technique.
-With the composition design principle, it is easy to add/change multiple behaviours with dependency injection (/using getters and setters) and also reduce different models coupling.
+Almost all models above follow the "has-a" modeling technique.
+With the composition design principle, it is easy to add/change multiple behaviors with dependency injection (/using getters and setters) and also reduce different models coupling.

-In order to make connections between `Board`, `Player` and `Worker` and also to keep the information and status of players, a `Game` model would be helpful here.
-In fact, these logic could all be placed in `Board` class, but for the "single responsibility principle", the labor of each object should be divided into reasonable pieces.
-Then, 2 more associations are added:

-- 1 `Game` -> (has 2 ) `Player`
-- 1 `Game` -> (has 1) `Board`

-Since the actions that are related to `Block/Dome` are both "Building", this rule can be extracted from other rules and keep its logic inside a `Tower` model.
-And there is a "trade-off" where all logic in the `Tower` can be directly put in `Cell` class, so the dependencies call will be shorter (e.g. `board.getCell().getTower().addLevel()` in my code, which looks not so good).
-But again, `Tower` should have a separate class to maintain all the states either for possible future reuse or high cohesion.

-So, six models are sufficient to represent the whole Santorini game.
-In addition, their responsibilities are straightforward, the logic is stated as below:

-- `Game`: `phase` records the game status, which should be `PREPARING, RUNNING, DONE`; stored `currentPlayer`; `hasWinner` checks if a winner is generated
-- `Board`: `numOfRows` & `numOfCols` specify the size of the board
-- `Cell`: `x` & `y` record its geographic position, and `isOccupied` checks if it contains a `Worker` or a `Dome`
-- `Tower`: `level` records its current height, `hasDome` indicates if it's completed and `top` specifies the max level it can have
-- `Player`: `name` distinguishes 2 players and `isWinner` checks if this player wins the game
-- `Worker`: `type` distinguishes 2 workers a player has; stores its current and previous location in `curPosition & prePosition`
-  - `getMovableCells() & getBuildCells()` give the possible move and build actions that are valid

-### Design Pattern
+## Design Pattern

-From the above logic, neither `is-a` relation nor overlapped logic exists among these models and associaitions.
-Besides, each model has their own inner states to keep track of and also has to interact with others.Thus, `Module Pattern` could be a good choice to design this game.
+Each model has its own inner states to keep track of and also has to interact with others.
+Thus, `Module Pattern` should be used to design the base game models.
 Almost all attributes mentioned above should be labeled as `private` and each module has to expose some `public` methods for the interactions.

-### Logic and Data Flow

-For the purpose of maintainning low coupling and high cohesion, some conceputal classes are introduced - `GameController` and `ActionController`.
-Obviously, `GameController` should control the overall game status, players status and board information.
-And `ActionController` should focus on that 2 specific actions -- "Move" and "Build".
-With `Controllers`, future user interface and core logic will be decoupled from each other.
-Although they are coupled to the controllers now, controllers could be served as mediators for the future reuse.
-In this way, this kind of coupling is less harmful.

-So, one possible design of data flow could be:

-- `GameController`: has 3 phases to control, which are corresponding to the `phase` in `Game`
-  - `initGame`: initialize 2 players and all other modules; `phase` starts as `PREPARING`
-  - `pickStartingPosition`: each player pick starting positions for 2 workers
-  - `readyGo`: check if all previous steps are correctly, if yes, then set `phase` to `RUNNING`
-  - `hitRound`: players take turns to make worker move and build with the control of `ActionController`; once winner generates, `phase` changes to `DONE`
-- `ActionController`: `chooseMove` & `chooseBuild`
-  - the validation of each roundAction is checked
-  - control is taken over back and forth between itself and `GameController`
-    - after "Move" roundAction to check if a winner appears
-    - also after "Build" roundAction to let players take turns

----

-> In this hw3, I also write a `MockGameLoader`, which copies the code from `hw1&2` and do a little change, for the purpose of testing.
-(No need to invoke a whole bunch of methods repeatedly).
-And the `Action` class is highly dependent on the designed structure of mock actions (for testing purpose), whose implementation will change when a real GUI interface is integrated.
-Also, I follow the writeup of HW2 and do not write tests for `Loader` and a series of getters in `Action`.
+To implement God cards, `Template Method Pattern` would be a good choice.
+God cards, from the real-world perspective, only change some behaviors of the worker's `move` and `build` actions (or change the game-winning rules) based on the game's core functionalities.
+With much duplicate logic, we can extra the core logic into an `<<abstract class>> God`, and revise each god's specific power in their subclasses.
+- Why use `Template Method Pattern`:
+    - Concrete gods only override certain parts of the non-god (`Muggle`) game logic which would be less affected by changes happen to other parts of the logic
+    - Design for reuse -- pull the massive duplicate code into a superclass
+    - Design for understandability -- turn the monolithic non-god behaviors into a series of individual actions in which only some particular steps are extended/modified
+    - Design for extensibility -- introduce new gods without having to change many contexts
+- Downsides:
+    - Some too specific methods in the subclasses need definition in the superclass, which could make it looks heavy

+## Extensibility
+#### **Gods**

+In this game, all the gods do not alter too many things but just some certain behaviors with respect to either `move` or `build` action.
+The non-god logic `(Muggle.java)` is essentially followed/inherited by each god, and minor differences are implemented.
+For the future implementation of more gods, they could simply `extends` the abstract `God` class, inherit base methods and add some extra steps/modify the original methods if necessary.

+However, the downside of suppressing a default method vis subclass is not much obvious as each god follows the move and build core functionalities(e.g. `setCurPostion()`, `addLevel()`, `computeMovableCells()` and `computeBuildableCells()`...).
+So, using `Template Method Pattern` could be a reasonable choice for implementing god cards.
+Also, `Strategy Pattern` could be a candidate.
+However, with an `interface` instead of a `class`, much duplicate code has to be written in each subtype (concrete god class), which is not good for readability and extensibility.

+#### **GUI**
+The implementation of GUI and base game is separated by introducing a controller (`Game.java`) for low coupling and high cohesion between `View` and `Model`.
+In this way, the whole program is much easier to understand, which further leads to good evolvability -- both UI and core logic are easier to change.
+This also achieves the design goal of low representational gap.
+Although the code and dependencies look heavy in `Game`, it actually does not do much work itself, instead it delegates the work to other objects.
+In this game, `Game` is a relative small interface that served as a mediator, which is quite stable.
+With this decoupling, `UI` can be easily changed without knowing anything about the domain logic design.
+In the same way, changes made to the domain logic only affects the controller instead of `UI`.

+Also, the application of controller supports reuse because it serves as an interface to the core logic and supports extensibility.